httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 * Enhanced API support: a regular data model makes it easier to expose field values as a native data structure in implementations
 * Alternative serialisations: While {{STRUCTURED-FIELDS}} defines a textual serialisation of that data model, other, more efficient serialisations of the underlying data model are also possible.

 However, a field needs to be defined as a Structured Field for these benefits to be realised.
-Many existing fields are not, making up the bulk of header and trailer fields seen in HTTP traffic on the Internet.
+Many existing fields are not, making up the bulk of header and trailer fields seen in HTTP traffic on the internet.

 This specification defines how a selection of existing HTTP fields can be handled as Structured Fields, so that these benefits can be realised -- thereby making them Retrofit Structured Fields.

 It does so using two techniques. {{compatible}} lists compatible fields -- those that can be handled as if they were Structured Fields due to the similarity of their defined syntax to that in Structured Fields. {{mapped}} lists mapped fields -- those whose syntax needs to be transformed into an underlying data model which is then mapped into that defined by Structured Fields.

-While implementations can parse and serialise Compatible Fields as Structured Fields subject to the caveats in {{compatible}}, a sender cannot generate mapped fields from {{mapped}} and expect them to be understood and acted upon by the recipient without prior negotiation.
+While implementations can parse and serialise compatible fields as Structured Fields subject to the caveats in {{compatible}}, a sender cannot generate mapped fields from {{mapped}} and expect them to be understood and acted upon by the recipient without prior negotiation.
 This specification does not define such a mechanism.

 ## Notational Conventions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.
+{::boilerplate bcp14-tagged}

 # Compatible Fields {#compatible}

 HTTP fields with the following names can usually have their values handled as Structured Fields according to the listed parsing and serialisation algorithms in {{STRUCTURED-FIELDS}}, subject to the listed caveats.

-The listed types are chosen for compatibility with the defined syntax of the field as well as with actual Internet traffic (see {{numbers}}).
+The listed types are chosen for compatibility with the defined syntax of the field as well as with actual internet traffic (see {{numbers}}).
 However, not all instances of these fields will successfully parse.
 This might be because the field value is clearly invalid, or it might be because it is valid but not parseable as a Structured Field.

 An application using this specification will need to consider how to handle such field values.
 Depending on its requirements, it might be advisable to reject such values, treat them as opaque strings, or attempt to recover a structured value from them in an ad hoc fashion.